• Artist Statement

 Life is like a journey; we are all sojourners on the earth.

 I am originally from Japan and moved to the U.S. about 25 years ago.
 Moving from one place to another, leaving things behind, and facing a new landscape and culture makes me feel like a traveler, a sojourner, a person in a new place.
 The belief I have is that life is like a journey; we are all sojourners on the earth.
-At the same time, I constantly long for ideas of the place that I can fully call home.
+At the same time, I constantly long for the place that I can fully call home.
 My artworks explore various perspectives into my search for the meaning of "home" within a sojourner's journey.
 Through the art forms which are primarily paintings and installations, I mainly explore cultural, social, philosophical, and spiritual aspects.

 • Bio

-Chiyoko Myose is originally from Japan, and now lives and works in Wichita, Kansas.
-She holds a BA in English Literature from Doshisha Women’s College in Kyoto, Japan and a BFA in painting from Wichita State University, Wichita, KS.
-Her works are primarily painting and installation art.
-Chiyoko has been showing her works through exhibitions and commissions regionally, nationally, and internationally, while participating in artist residencies, artist workshops, and community collaborations with other forms of art from classical music to contemporary dance.
-Her recent solo exhibitions are typically large scale, including the one at CityArts, Wichita, KS, Mid America Arts Alliance in Kansas City, MO, and Oklahoma Contemporary in Oklahoma City.
-She was awarded several awards and recognitions including a Koch Cultural Trust Enabling Grant, a Wichita Arts Council Artist Grant, and KMUW NPR Artist Series Award.
+Chiyoko Myose is an artist originally from Wakayama, Japan, and now lives and works in Wichita, KS.
+She holds a BA in English Literature from Doshisha Women’s College in Kyoto, Japan, and a BFA in painting from Wichita State University, Wichita, KS.
+Her works are primarily painting, and installation art.
+Chiyoko has been showing her works through exhibitions and commissions regionally, nationally, and internationally including in Japan and Italy.
+Her solo exhibitions are typically large-scale, including the one at the main gallery of CityArts in Wichita, KS, Mid America Arts Alliance in Kansas City, MO, Oklahoma Contemporary in Oklahoma City, OK, McKeon Center for Creativity in Tulsa, OK, and Northcutt Steele Gallery in Billings, MT.
+Her artist residencies include the one at the International School of Painting, Drawing, and Sculpture in Umbria, Italy, and the one at Foundation House in Greenwich, CT.
+She has collaborated with other forms of art such as classical music, contemporary dance, and Japanese tea ceremony where she explored community engagement and cross-cultural relationships and broadened the range of expression.
+She has also done lectures, presentations, and workshops, and served as a juror.
+She was awarded several awards including a Koch Cultural Trust Enabling Grant, a Wichita Arts Council Artist Grant, and a KMUW NPR Artist Series Award.
 She is married and has two children.